1. Downloading data

-There are two ways to download the data, one is to select the target image individually from the homepage and download it, and the other is to specify the conditions on the command line and download them all at once.
+There are two ways to download the data provided from the NOWPAP Marine Environmental Watch (NMEW) website, one is to select a target image individually from the homepage and download a single file, and the other is to specify the criteria on the command line and download multiple files all at once.

-To download individual images, click the thumbnail image to be downloaded from the image search screen, right-click the displayed image, and save it.
+To download an individual image, click the thumbnail image to be downloaded from the image search screen, right-click the displayed image, and save it.
 If you need individual image data, you can download the data in netCDF format by clicking the download icon next to the image.

 Figure 1.
 Daily composite Chlorophyll-a concentration observed by SGLI

-Please refer to the link below for the sample code when you specify the conditions and download the data in a batch.
+Please refer to the link below for the sample code when you specify the criteria and download multiple images data .

 ＜For Python users＞